dphummel/dphummel.github.io/_posts/2024-10-6-PromptManagement.md

 3. It can be created and refined collaboratively.
 4. It can serve as input to other programs.

+Now that we understand the benefits of managing prompts like code, let's explore how GitHub can help us achieve this.

 ### Using GitHub to Manage Prompts
 [GitHub](https://github.com), owned by Microsoft, is a popular platform for version control and collaboration, primarily used by software developers to manage code.
 However, its features make it equally valuable for managing text-based assets like AI prompts.
 GitHub supports text-based file formats and offers features that align with the benefits of managing prompts as assets: